xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 This section briefly discusses commonalities between client and server applications—steps that any cMix client needs to be set up correctly.
 They include:

 1. Fetching an NDF
-2. Creating and initializing a cMix object
+2. Initializing and loading a cMix client keystore
 3. Creating a reception identity
 4. Starting network threads